skepticaldude/devops-learning/cloud-labs/google-cloud/Google Cloud Fundamentals: Core Infrastructure/applications in the cloud/cloud_run.md

 So far in this course, we’ve provided an introduction to Google Cloud and explored the options and benefits related to using virtual machines, networks, storage, and containers in the Cloud.
-00:12

 In the final section of the course, we’ll turn our attention to developing applications in the Cloud.

-00:17
+### cloud run

 We’ll begin with Cloud Run, which is a managed compute platform that runs stateless containers via web requests or Pub/Sub events.

-00:27
-Cloud Run is serverless.
+> Cloud Run is serverless.
-00:29
 That means it removes all infrastructure management tasks so you can focus on developing applications.
-00:34
+>
-It’s built on Knative, an open API and runtime environment built on Kubernetes.
+> It’s built on Knative, an open API and runtime environment built on Kubernetes.
-00:42
+>
-It can be fully managed on Google Cloud, on Google Kubernetes Engine, or anywhere Knative runs.
+> It can be fully managed on Google Cloud, on Google Kubernetes Engine, or anywhere Knative runs.
-00:49
+>
-Cloud Run is fast.
+> Cloud Run is fast.
-00:50
+>
-It can automatically scale up and down from zero almost instantaneously, and it charges only for 00:56 the resources used, calculated down to the nearest 100 milliseconds, so you‘ll never pay for over-provisioned resources.
+> It can automatically scale up and down from zero almost instantaneously
+> it charges only for the resources used, calculated down to the nearest 100 milliseconds, so you‘ll never pay for over-provisioned resources.
-01:05
+>

 The Cloud Run developer workflow is a straightforward three-step process.
 01:10
 First, you write your application using your favorite programming language.